Find out what questions about fire and emergency are asked frequently here

 Please go to the City’s website where you can lodge an online request.
 A Fire Hazard Inspector will then investigate the request and if deemed to be a fire risk, the appropriate action will be taken.

-Please refer to the City’s 'Street Tree and Streetscape Policy' or contact the City Parks Team on (08) 9257 9809
+Please refer to the City’s Residential Property Verge Landscaping Conditions - Appendix 1 or contact the City Parks Team on (08) 9257 9809

 In relation to overhanging branches, the Dividing Fences Act 1961 and the Citizens Advice Bureau provides residence assistance in these instances.
 Local Government